Srpandi/Aoi-Advanced-Template/README.md

 Once your token has been correctly placed, you must invite your bot to your server, for that you can go to [Permissions Calculator](https://discordapi.com/permissions.html#1099511627775) a page where you can choose the permissions of your bot and invite it (*Follow the instructions it asks for*)
 Once you invited your bot, you have to turn it on.
 There are several ways to do this.
-- From Visual Studio Code
+- From Visual Studio Code:

 Press the keys `control + shift + B ` (*This may be different*) In the terminal put: